Nina Simone: 1964–1974: Civil Rights era

 Simone performed and spoke at civil rights meetings, such as at the Selma to Montgomery marches.
 Like Malcolm X, her neighbor in Mount Vernon, New York, she supported black nationalism and advocated violent revolution rather than Martin Luther King Jr.'s non-violent approach.
 She hoped that African Americans could use armed combat to form a separate state, though she wrote in her autobiography that she and her family regarded all races as equal.

 In 1967, Simone moved from Philips to RCA Victor.
-She sang "Backlash Blues" written by her friend, Harlem Renaissance leader Langston Hughes, on her first RCA album, Nina Simone Sings the Blues (1967).
+She sang "Backlash Blues" written by her friend, Harlem Renaissance leader Langston Hughes, on her first RCA Victor album, Nina Simone Sings the Blues (1967).
 On Silk & Soul (1967), she recorded Billy Taylor's "I Wish I Knew How It Would Feel to Be Free" and "Turning Point".
 The album 'Nuff Said!
 (1968) contained live recordings from the Westbury Music Fair of April 7, 1968, three days after the assassination of Martin Luther King Jr. She dedicated the performance to him and sang "Why?
 (The King of Love Is Dead)", a song written by her bass player, Gene Taylor.
-In 1969, she performed at the Harlem Cultural Festival in Harlem's Mount Morris Park, which was recorded in Questlove's 2021 documentary Summer of Soul.
+In 1969, she performed at the Harlem Cultural Festival in Harlem's Mount Morris Park.
+The performance was recorded and is featured in Questlove's 2021 documentary Summer of Soul.

 Simone and Weldon Irvine turned the unfinished play To Be Young, Gifted and Black by Lorraine Hansberry into a civil rights song of the same name.
 She credited her friend Hansberry with cultivating her social and political consciousness.
 She performed the song live on the album Black Gold (1970).
 A studio recording was released as a single, and renditions of the song have been recorded by Aretha Franklin (on her 1972 album Young, Gifted and Black) and Donny Hathaway.
-When reflecting on this period, she wrote in her autobiography, "I felt more alive then than I feel now because I was needed, and I could sing something to help my people".
+When reflecting on this period, she wrote in her autobiography: "I felt more alive then than I feel now because I was needed, and I could sing something to help my people."